ssi-dk/SCDB/cran-comments.md

 We have added a test to our testing to prevent this issue going forward

 2) Printing to console in get_table replaced with a message in the usecase where information needs to be passed to the user

+3) We now use requireNamespace intead of checking installed.packages in testing